Signer

 return s.VerifyBLS(msg, sig)

-// Ringtail threshold signing requires coordination through consensus
+// Pulsar threshold signing requires coordination through consensus

 // The signer package provides key management